Fall in love with Corfu Old Town: 23 Wonderful Experiences

 13. Anemomylos Windmill

-The Anemomylos Windmill is located at Garitsa Bay, just south of Corfu Town.
-Anemomylos means windmill in Greek and it dates back to the Venetian era.
+Just south of Corfu Town, at Garitsa Bay, stands the Anemomylos Windmill, a reminder of Venetian times.
 It was used to grind grain however today it is a beautiful historical landmark.

 14. The Achilleion Palace